Muvon/yoda/README.md

 Yoda helps you to dockerize existing application and automate deployment process.

 1. Only BASH.
 No dependency shit!
-2. Requirements: git, docker, docker-compose
+2. Requirements: git, docker with compose plugin
 3. Its simple like simplicity itself
 4. Runs on MACOS and Linux systems